Table of contents

 Easier resource allocation

 A well-developed project planning process is a great opportunity to start thinking about which employees could potentially work on the project.
 You can also check how assigning different people would impact the project’s profit margin.
+And make sure that the right number of specialists will be working on your project to keep the employee utilization rate in check.

 And if you don’t find any available specialists, you now realize who you need to hire on the long-term horizon.
 If you know that it usually takes you three months to recruit a new employee, you should plan your projects three months in advance.